 In Windows Vista and onward all Windows OS, comes along with better support for modern hardware, in the form of SuperFetch.
-It is a technology which is meant for managing the amount of random access memory in a particular machine in order to enhance its efficiency.
-It’s less capable version PreFetcher, which was at first introduced through Windows Vista.
+It is a technology that is meant for managing the amount of random access memory in a particular machine in order to enhance its efficiency.
+It’s a less capable version of PreFetcher, which was at first introduced through Windows Vista.
 It underwent changes to become a part of Windows’ memory manager and now has become the latest SuperFetch.

-This new technology performs the task to ensure that the more than often-accessible data can be read from the fast RAM instead of the slow hard drive.
+This new technology performs the task to ensure that the more than often accessible data can be read from the fast RAM instead of the slow hard drive.
 It serves two goals; to decrease boot time and to interact with the defragmenter, to make applications launch faster.
 Overall it ensures that it does not impact the system negatively.

-However, the other side of the coin is that as it is time consuming and so needs time for adapting to any kind of usage pattern.
-It runs at a low-priority so one may abruptly note technical glitches while it is trying to manage the random memory.
+However, the other side of the coin is that as it is time-consuming and so needs time for adapting to any kind of usage pattern.
+It runs at a low priority so one may abruptly note technical glitches while it is trying to manage the random memory.
 In this article, you will get a vivid insight into the issues and how you can revert the unwanted Service Host Superfetch error.

 What Is Service Host Superfetch Issue?

 Before proceeding to the solutions, you have to understand the underlying issue.
 This innovative technology, Service Host SuperFetch can improve the hard drive performance.
 But sometimes it can be the root cause of slowing down while accessing along with an SSD.
 Primarily, it is like a drive caching act which copies all your regularly managed files to RAM.
 If your system is not integrated with the advanced hardware, then Service Host Superfetch can be the cause behind high disk usage.